situ2001/gitea-bulk-migration/README.md

 # gitea-bulk-migration

-A command-line tool mainly for bulk migrating repositories from GitHub to Gitea as mirrors.
+A command-line tool for bulk migrating GitHub repositories to Gitea as mirrors, with support for incremental syncs and configurable migration strategies

 ## Overview